 From traditional to international fare.

-Direct communication with restaurant the employees are recommended.
+Direct communication with restaurant staff is recommended.

 Clearly communicate specific needs with restaurant staff.